Praveen-ctrl-tech/Personal-Portfolio-Website-using-HTML-CSS-and-JavaScript/README.md

 Personal Portfolio Website

 Overview

-This project is a Personal Portfolio Website built using HTML, CSS, and JavaScript to showcase skills, projects, and experience.
-The website is fully responsive and interactive, providing an engaging way to present a professional profile online.
+A responsive and interactive personal portfolio website built using HTML, CSS, and JavaScript to showcase skills, projects, and experience.

 Features

-Responsive Design: Works seamlessly across desktops, tablets, and mobile devices.
+Responsive design for desktops, tablets, and mobiles

-Interactive Navigation: Smooth scrolling and active link highlighting for easy navigation.
+Smooth scrolling and interactive navigation

-Projects Showcase: Sections to display personal projects with images, descriptions, and links.
+Projects showcase with descriptions and links

-Contact Form: Simple contact form with client-side validation using JavaScript.
+Contact form with client-side validation

-Dynamic Elements: Interactive features like animations, hover effects, and modals implemented with JavaScript.
+Animations and hover effects for enhanced user experience

-Technologies Used
+Technologies

-HTML5 – Semantic markup for structure.
+HTML5 | CSS3 | JavaScript
 CSS3 – Styling, responsive layout, animations, and transitions.
 JavaScript – DOM manipulation, form validation, and interactivity.